feifeiji89/attribution-reporting-api/AGGREGATE.md

 in seconds after source registration during which aggregatable reports may be created for this source.

-There is also a new optional field, `aggregatable_bucket_max_budget`, which is the dictionary used to set the maximum contribution for each aggregatable bucket for this source.

 ### Attribution trigger registration

 Trigger registration will also add two new fields to the JSON dictionary of the